The use of nanoparticles for the early diagnosis, treatment, and imaging of several disorders has increased recently.

 6. Testing analysis

 Once we have trained the model, it is time to test its predictive capacity.
-This will be done by comparing the neural network outputs against the actual target values for a previously unseen data set.
+We will compare the neural network outputs against the target values for a previously unseen data set.
 The testing analysis will determine if the model is ready to move to the production phase.

 The next chart illustrates the linear regression analysis for the variable particles_adhering.

-For a perfect fit, the intercept, slope, and correlation values should be 0, 1, and 1.
+The intercept, slope, and correlation values should be 0, 1, and 1 for a perfect fit.
 In this case, we have intercept = -2.57, slope = 1.11, and correlation = 0.946.
-The achieved values are close to the ideal ones, so the model performs well.
+The achieved values are close to ideal, so the model performs well.

 7. Model deployment

-In the model deployment phase, the neural network is used to make predictions about the number of particles adhering to new values of wall share rate and diameter.
+In the model deployment phase, the neural network is used to predict the number of particles adhering to new values of wall share rate and diameter.

-For that purpose, we can use Response Optimization.
-The objective of the response optimization algorithm is to exploit the mathematical model to look for optimal operating conditions.
+We can use response optimization for that purpose.
+The objective of the response optimization algorithm is to exploit the mathematical model to find optimal operating conditions.
 Indeed, the predictive model allows us to simulate different operating scenarios and adjust the control variables to improve efficiency.

-An example is to maximize particle diameter for a specific shear rate while maintaining the number of adhering particles over the desired value.
+An example is maximizing particle diameter for a specific shear rate while maintaining the number of adhering particles above the desired value.

 The next table resumes the conditions for this problem.